CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### STP and MLAG

-Cumulus Networks recommends that you always enable STP in your layer 2 network and that you enable BPDU guard on the host-facing bond interfaces.
-For more information about BPDU guard, see {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-guard" text="BPDU Guard and Bridge Assurance">}}.
+Cumulus Networks recommends that you always enable STP in your layer 2 network and that you enable {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-guard" text="BPDU Guard">}} on the host-facing bond interfaces.

-{{%notice note%}}

 - The STP global configuration must be the same on both peer switches.
 - The STP configuration for dual-connected ports must be the same on both peer switches.
 - The STP priority must be the same on both peer switches.
 - To minimize convergence times when a link transitions to the forwarding state, configure the edge ports (for tagged and untagged frames) with PortAdminEdge and BPDU guard enabled.

-{{%/notice%}}

 ### Peer Link Sizing